 Maybe being a picky eater is genetic, or maybe parents and other family members inadvertently cause your kids to believe avoiding icky foods is the right thing to do.

 Does this mean you might as well give up your dreams of parenting a child who loves sushi and salads instead of burgers and fries?
 No. Not at all.
 But you may need to change your attitude and the atmosphere around the dinner table.
 Kids will try new foods when they feel comfortable with them, but they may need to be exposed to a new food several times before they even take one little nibble.

 The first step -- and maybe the most difficult -- is to be patient.
 Offer the new foods along with foods your children already like.
 Then do it again.
 And again.
 Maybe ten times or more.
 Don't scream if your kids don't eat them.
 Just let your kids get used to them being on the plate.

 In time, your children will learn that vegetables really aren't that scary.
 They'll even eat them.
 Maybe they won't love every new food they try, but they'll start to like some of them.

 You might also get your kids interested in trying new foods by bringing them to the grocery store or have them help you in the kitchen.
 When kids feel like they're involved in the process of choosing and creating dinner, they're more likely to try foods that are new to them.

-Just remember, this is something that will pass.
-If you're worried your kid isn't getting enough nutrients, then speak to your pediatrician about giving him or her a dietary supplement until you can establish healthier eating patterns.
+Just remember, picky eating is a stage that probably will pass as your kids grow up.
+If you're worried your children aren't getting enough nutrients, then speak to your pediatrician about giving them dietary supplements until they establish healthier eating patterns.